Brexit 'big bang' to trigger tectonic trading rift in Europe

 Another of London's top money spinners is its trade in trillions of euros in derivatives.
 This anomaly, which dates back to 1999 when Britain opted out of the euro's launch, has seen a dominant share of trading in euro-denominated swaps take place in the capital.

+Erik-Jan van Dijk, Achmea Investment Management’s head of treasury and derivatives, said regulators had already taken steps to mitigate some of the risk of disruption to derivatives by allowing EU banks to continue clearing trades in London temporarily.

-The Bank of England has warned that trade in interest rate swaps worth around $200 billion could be disrupted, because banks operating in Britain and the EU must trade inside their own jurisdiction, or on approved platforms in New York.
+But the Bank of England warned earlier this month that trading in interest rate swaps worth around $200 billion could be disrupted, because banks operating in Britain and the EU must trade inside their own jurisdiction, or on approved platforms in New York.

-It may force Britain at the last minute to ease its restrictions on swaps trading to minimise disruption.

-Erik-Jan van Dijk, Achmea Investment Management’s head of treasury and derivatives, said regulators have already taken steps to mitigate some of the risks by allowing EU banks to continue clearing their derivatives in London temporarily.
+On the eve of Britain's full departure from the EU last Thursday, UK regulators sought to ease the clash in trading rules by allowing market participants in London, including branches of EU lenders, to use EU platforms until the end of March.

+Simon Gleeson, a financial lawyer at Clifford Chance, said this could result in the EU branches actually bringing client business into the City via trading on platforms in the bloc, a result Brussels may not be happy with.

-But trading will have to move, and some counterparties with existing swaps contracts in Britain were reluctant to shift them before they absolutely had to.
+But some trading will move, and some counterparties with existing swaps contracts in Britain were reluctant to shift them before they absolutely had to.

 "We may leave some existing positions in the UK and we might choose not to do business with those UK counterparties in future," van Dijk said.